Casey Mears: NASCAR

+Early Years (2001–02)

 Mears made his NASCAR debut in the Busch Series in 2001 at Homestead-Miami Speedway, driving the No. 66 car for Cicci-Welliver Racing.
 He started 21st and finished 28th.
 When the team was sold to Wayne Jesel the next season, Mears drove for them full-time, finishing 21st in points with two top-ten finishes.

+Chip Ganassi Racing (2003–06)

 To the surprise of many, he was selected by Chip Ganassi Racing to drive the No. 41 Target Dodge in 2003.
 In his rookie season, he finished 35th in the final points standings after failing to finish in the top ten in any race.
 Throughout 2003, Mears drove a number of ARCA races for Ganassi, winning three times, once at Michigan, and sweeping both Pocono races.
 He drove the No. 41 Cup car for two additional seasons and won two poles in 2004.